General Info - click plus ⊕ for more detail

 Other Event Info - click plus ⊕ for more detail

-The Vogalonga Downunda 2021 regatta is scheduled to start no later that 9am on Sunday 16 May 2021.
+The Vogalonga Down Unda 2022 regatta is scheduled to start no later that 9am on Sunday 24 April 2022.

-A limited Closed Waters Permit will be secured to effect a slow ceremonial procession ON THE PORT (LEFT) SIDE OF THE CHANNEL FROM THE GOOLWA AQUATIC CLUB (GAC) TO THE WHARF PRECINCT corresponding to Leg 1 of the official Course route.
+A Closed Waters Permit/Aquatic Activity Licence will be secured to effect a slow ceremonial procession ON THE PORT (LEFT) SIDE OF THE CHANNEL FROM THE GOOLWA AQUATIC CLUB (GAC) TO THE WHARF PRECINCT corresponding to Leg 1 for each course.

 All boats are required to assemble on the water in front of the Goolwa Aquatic Club by 8.45 am and follow any instructions given by the relevant Course Officials.